This page is under construction.

 - MATTHEW 24:29 Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken.

 Too many have taken this to mean that Yeshua was saying that the sun and moon were to be destroyed at His return, His second coming.
 And yet when we consider the first usage of the two words sun and moon together, we see that they can and often do represent individuals, not just celestial bodies.

 Joseph was suggesting in the interpretation of his dream that someday his family would all be doing obeisance to him (see verse 10).
-Thus, in MATTHEW Yeshua was teaching that the powers of the heavens are represented as the sun, moon and stars (see also REVELATION 1:20).
+Thus, in MATTHEW Yeshua was teaching that certain individuals who wielded great powers in the heavens were represented as the sun, moon and stars (see also REVELATION 1:20).

 Another valuable Key in understanding the Bible, is to recognize its Structure.
 The Structure of the Bible is sort of like an outline, where sections of scripture correspond with one another.
 Here is one of my favorites.

 - ROMANS 10:9-10

 - A. That if thou shalt confess with thy mouth the Lord Jesus,